 - Vodafone: Seniors card holders can claim a 10% discount on select Vodafone’s plans.
 Visit the website to find out which plans are currently eligible for a discount.
 Terms and conditions apply.

-- Telstra: Valid Centrelink and Veteran Affairs pension card holders can claim a discount on home phone services, but this hasn’t yet been extended to Telstra’s mobile plans.
+- Telstra: Valid Pension Concession card holders can claim a discount on home phone services, but this hasn’t yet been extended to Telstra’s mobile plans.